 Money Supply & Future Utility

-In a previous article, we suggested that the total money supply is nothing else than an arbitrary but generally accepted benchmark number that represents the total value of an economy.
+In our previous article “A Freestyle Interpretation of Money”, we suggested that the total money supply is nothing else then an arbitrary but generally accepted benchmark number that represents the total value of an economy.
 Now, that doesn’t answer the question of what value really is.

 If the above coffee shop goes out of business, does that mean there was no -future- value in their model?